Inside the Senate Report on Rising Insulin Prices

 The US healthcare system is deeply broken, and insulin pricing is one of the clearest examples that an unregulated drug pricing system motivated by profit will always put cash flow over patient lives.
 With a new political administration in place and further transparency provided by the Senate Finance Committee’s report, now is the time to create pressure for change.

-Significant rebate reform and an overhaul or removal of the PBM system could slash the list price of insulin by up to 70% and would impact not just insulin, but many medications and devices that are subject to the rebate system.
+Significant rebate reform and an overhaul or removal of the PBM system could slash the list price of insulin by up to 70 percent and would impact not just insulin, but many medications and devices that are subject to the rebate system.
 Robust federal healthcare reform could create a system where drug prices could be negotiated on a federal level, and current proposals like rolling back prices to more reasonable levels could be a step.
 A deeply broken system requires layered solutions.
 Without a full overhaul, we risk fixing the insulin pricing issue with a bandaid, while driving up prices and limiting access to other life sustaining medications and life changing technology.
 Substantial healthcare policy change takes the voice of many, and individual advocates make a resounding and impactful difference.
 If you are looking to get involved with diabetes access advocacy, start here.
 Reach out and get to know your state’s congressional representatives in the House and Senate.
-Make sure they know your personal experience and how issues of healthcare, drug pricing, and access impact you.
+Make sure they know your personal experience and how issues of healthcare, drug pricing and access impact you.